Below are some concise “one-minute” responses

 to some of the popular objections that atheists and skeptics bring up regarding Christianity.
 At the end of several of my responses are links to more in-depth help on the ABR website.

-“There’s absolutely no evidence God exists!”
+“There’s no evidence for God!”

 “There’s no evidence Jesus ever existed!”